Dartpixel/Face-Recognition/README.md

-A machine learning project based on OpenCV and built in Face Recognition Usage of most used python libraries
+A machine learning project based on OpenCV and built in Face Recognition.
+Usage of most used python libraries
 Environment Supportive - Visual Studio Code and Pycharm